Skip to main content

 Connections

-While service principal authentication is the recommended method for authenticating with the Databricks REST API, you can also use personal access tokens (which are tied to specific users).
-To generate a personal access token:
+While service principal authentication is the recommended method for authenticating with the Databricks REST API, personal access tokens (which are tied to specific users) can also be used.

-2. From the top-right click your user icon and select Settings.
+2. From the top-right, click the user icon and select Settings.

 3. Under the User > Developer tab, select Manage under Access tokens.